Reef Credits: A win for farmers and for the Great Barrier Reef

 How can various sectors support Reef Credit supply and demand?

-Agricultural sectors can support the increase in Reef Credit supply by encouraging participation in the Scheme.
+Agricultural sectors can support the increase in Reef Credit supply by encouraging participation in the scheme.
 Land managers can earn additional, diversified income streams by undertaking activities that result in water quality improvements.

 Corporates, government, philanthropists and other interested parties can support demand by purchasing Reef Credits to meet their environmental targets.